Jerusalem Avenue, Warsaw

 Jerusalem Avenue (Aleje Jerozolimskie) is one of the principal streets of the capital city of Warsaw in Poland.
-It runs through the City Centre along the East-West axis, linking the western borough of Wola with the bridge on the Vistula River and the borough of Praga on the other side of the river.
+It runs through the City Centre along the east–west axis, linking the western borough of Wola with the bridge on the Vistula River and the borough of Praga on the other side of the river.

 History

 The name of the street comes from a small village erected in 1774 by prince and marshal August Sułkowski for the Jewish settlers in Mazovia.
 The name of the village was Nowa Jerozolima (New Jerusalem), and the road to Warsaw was named Aleja Jerozolimska (singular, as opposed to the modern Polish name, which is plural).
-Although the village was abandoned shortly after its foundation, and most of the Jews eventually moved to the city itself, the name stuck and has been used ever since.
+The village was established despite an antisemitic law which forbade Jews from living within a two-mile radius of Old Warsaw.
+A lawsuit was brought against Sulkowsi and the neighborhood was destroyed on 23 January 1776.
+The Jewish community was expelled, their houses torn down, and their belongings confiscated.

 It was there that the first railway station in Warsaw was built.
 In the late 19th century, the easternmost part of it became one of the most representative—and the most expensive—areas of the ever-growing city.
 In the early 20th century, and especially after Poland regained its independence in 1918, the street was extended westwards, and the borough of Wola was eventually incorporated into the city.

-Most of the houses along the avenue, including priceless examples of art nouveau and modernist architecture, were destroyed during the systematic destruction of the city by Nazi German forces in the aftermath of the Warsaw Uprising.
+Under the Nazi regime, the name was changed to Bahnofstrasse.
+Most of the houses along the avenue, including priceless examples of Art Nouveau and modernist architecture, were destroyed during the systematic destruction of the city by Nazi German forces in the aftermath of the Warsaw Uprising.

 After World War II, the Stalinist regime demolished what was left of the buildings, and since then the northern side of the street is currently dominated by the gigantic Palace of Culture and Science and the Warszawa Centralna railway station.
 The only surviving blocks of pre-war architecture are located to the south of the street, including the historic Hotel Polonia Palace and the Hoserów townhouse apartment building at 51 Jerusalem which host the Warsaw Fotoplastikon vintage stereoscopic theatre in its courtyard.
 Halfway down the street, at the junction with Krucza and Bracka streets, Warsaw's original main post-war department store, CDT 'Smyk' is located.

+In 2002, Jewish-Polish artist Joanna Rajkowska created a memorial of the area's Jewish community.
+She struggled to find funders who were willing to take on the project, and her initial request for permission to install the piece was denied.
+The piece, Greetings from Jerusalem Avenue, is a 15-metre tall replica palm tree that was inspired by a trip the artist took to Jerusalem.